Misha0714/RoommateFinanceTracker/frontend/README.md

 Documentation of this library can be found [here](https://mui.com/material-ui/)

-**Note: As of currently Nov 19th, only Material-UI Library is in usage in the project (Not JoyUI or Base UI).
+**Note: As of currently Nov 22nd, only Material-UI and MUIx Charts Library is in usage in the project (Not JoyUI or Base UI).
 If there is a switch, let the team know and update the dependencies.**

-`npm install @mui/material @emotion/react @emotion/styled`
+`npm install @mui/material @mui/x-charts @mui/@emotion/react @emotion/styled`

 MUI Icon Library